DixreuX/H1_ERP_System/README.md

   [27-09-2021] Added a login screen, expanded my database script and fixed several issues

-  [29-09-2021] Added a search method and a direct to sql method, implemented commands to my main interface and sexperimentet a little.
+  [29-09-2021] Added a search method and a direct to sql method, implemented commands to my main interface and experimented a little.

   [30-09-2021] Some small changes, had to switch project.

+  [04-10-2021] All CRUD operations now work for the products table.
+               Removed alot of the text, made it reusable and put it in its own class Added a method to switch tables using keys It is now possible to pick a row from the vendor table and add it to the products table Created a LEFT JOIN method but i cant make it work yet